 If you (a) like to watch adventurous people or (b) are more adventurous yourself, check out Banzai Pipeline, Sunset Beach, or Waimea Bay on the North Shore.
 These famous beauties are home to tons of surf competitions and for good reason: Waves get up to 20 feet high and are accompanied by gnarly breaks and vicious undertows.
 For similar thrills with half the drive, make your way to Makapu’u Beach on the east side.
 The surf isn’t quite as steep, but the jagged lava rocks enclosing this white-sand beach set the scene for pro-level bodysurfing.

 At some point, you’re going to want something cold and sweet; that’s just what happens when you’re on a tropical island.
 You’ll see shave ice everywhere, but very few purveyors can turn frozen water and flavored syrup into a treat you long for in even the coldest of winters.
 The two standouts are Matsumoto’s Shave Ice in Haleiwa (North Shore) and Waiola Shave Ice (south shore).
 The former uses incredibly vibrant flavors that have you wishing you had a bigger spoon, whereas the latter uses a special machine to grind out impossibly fluffy ice that lends a unique texture to this dessert.
 Another local favorite is Bubbie’s Homemade Ice Cream and Desserts, but its only remaining brick-and-mortar location is in Hawaii Kai, near Kona Brewing Co.
-If you want a taste but don’t have a car, you can take a short Uber to Island Scoops, which carries the entire Bubbie’s product line, including the popular ice cream mochi.
 When in doubt, ask a local for directions to his or her favorite sweets stop—just make sure you know mauka from makai!